k0rdent/istio/README.md

 ## Charts Overview

-k0rdent Istio consists of two Helm charts that together enable automatic mesh creation and management:

-* k0rdent-istio-base — provides the foundational templates for the multi-cluster system and should be installed only on a management cluster.

 * k0rdent-istio — deploys the full Istio system and manages mesh connectivity.
 It can be installed on both management and remote clusters and is automatically applied by the MultiClusterService to any cluster labeled `k0rdent.mirantis.com/istio-role: member`.

 ## CONTRIBUTION